tox-dev/tox/docs/plugins.rst

 successful tox run (we won't go into the details of how to display fireworks though).

-To create a working plugin you need at least a python project with a tox entry point and a python module implementing one or more of the pluggy based hooks tox specifies (using the ``@tox.hookimpl`` decorator as marker).
+To create a working plugin you need at least a python project with a tox entry point and a python module implementing one or more of the pluggy-based hooks tox specifies (using the ``@tox.hookimpl`` decorator as marker).

 minimal structure: